Mule Drink with Refreshing Cucumber and Mint

 Cucumbers and Mint Leaves

-Our garden is producing a bounty of both cucumbers and mint–both of which I find very refreshing in other summer recipes, so I was excited for the possibilities!
+Our garden is producing a bounty of both cucumbers and mint–both of which I find very refreshing in other summer recipes, so I was excited about the possibilities!
 Cucumber and mint might not be the normal Moscow mule ingredients but make a great Moscow Mule variation.
 My husband loves a Moscow Mule and didn’t think that he would like a vegetable in his favorite cocktail, but being the good sport that he is, he was willing to give this mule drink a try!

 Cucumber and Mint Mule Drink